Peternator7/strum/README.md

 # Compatibility

-Strum is compatible with versions of rustc >= 1.32.0.
-Pull Requests that improve compatibility with older versions are welcome, but new feature work will focus on the current version of rust with an effort to avoid breaking compatibility with older versions.
+Strum is currently with versions of rustc >= 1.32.0.
+Pull Requests that improve compatibility with older versions are welcome.
+The project goal is to support a rust version for at least 2 years after release and even longer is preferred since this project changes slowly.

 # Including Strum in Your Project